 The Regulation in brief

-- All surfactants found in detergents and cleaning products shall be easily biodegradable.
+- All surfactants in detergents and cleaning products shall be readily biodegradable.

 Requirements regarding biodegradability